 MS students are not assigned to a specific advisor and all advisors are available to assist you.

 For help you can email us at email@example.com and we will respond to your message as soon as we can, typically within one to three business days.

 Be sure to visit the VASE New M.S.
 Student Website and sign up for the Viterbi Orientation activities - more information will be emailed to you by VASE.
 Our M.S.
-Computer Science Orientation will be a two day event and held on Thursday, August 11th (on-line department presentation; viewing required) and Friday, August 12th (on-campus events and sessions).
+Computer Science Orientation will be a two day event and held on Wednesday, January 3rd 2024 (online department presentation; viewing required) and Thursday, January 4th 2024 (on-campus events and sessions).
 All new students should plan to attend and participate in both days of orientation.

 We will have group Zoom advisement the week prior to the start of school for all of our new students.
 Group advisement will continue through the add/drop period (first three weeks of the semester).
 These are optional sessions for students who have questions as they matriculate into program.
 More information about the Zoom sessions will be sent to you.

 1:1 Advisement Appointments are available after Week 3 for course planning and other questions.